 Where can I charge my car if I don’t have a home electric vehicle charge installed yet?

 There are hundreds of locations with chargepoints available for electric vehicle drivers to use.
-This year, the number of public electric vehicle chargepoints has increased by 18% so far - according to the Department of Transport, there are now 19,487 public EV chargers available to use across the UK (time of writing).
+The number of public electric vehicle chargepoints in the UK has increased by 34% in the last year - according to Zap-Map, there are now over 32,000 public EV chargers available to use (time of writing).
 Some public chargers offer free charging, whilst others will ask you to pay a fee - prices will vary due to pricing models implemented by the car park.
 Most public destinations will offer AC Fast charging (anything from 3.6kW to 22kW), however there are now hundreds of DC rapid chargers located across the UK for public use and this figure is set to increase in the near future.